howesteve/elegua/README.md

 ## Why?

-- Existing dynamic routers for Svelte are too large, complicated, buggy, unmanteined, and/or not satisfying me.
+- In my opinion, existing dynamic routers for Svelte are too large, complicated, buggy, unmainteined, and/or not satisfying me.
-- Elegua is designed for SPA/PWA applications
+- Designed for SPA/PWA applications
 - I absolutely hated what they did to [SvelteKit](https://kit.svelte.dev/) and it's "file-based router".
 Things like:
   - `src/routes/blog/[slug]/+page.js`
   - `src/routes/blog/page/[page]/+page.js`
   - `src/routes/blog/page/[page]/+page.server.js`
   - `src/routes/blog/category/[category]/page/[page]/+page.server.js`
     ... then all the boilerplate to make it work, just make me sick.
 Pages and pages and pages of docs just to learn how to re-learn routing!
 Shoot me.
 I have no patience.
+- I had to justify my boss (i.e., my gf) I was actuallky doing something all these hours on the computer.
-- I actually use this on my projects and thought about sharing.
+- I actually use this on some of my projects and thought about sharing.

 ## Homepage